 Website Vendors

-If you're looking to work with a vendor on website creation or redesign, DAS has related guidance on assessing a website vendor for accessibility.
+If you're looking to work with a vendor to create or redesign a website, DAS has related guidance on assessing a website vendor for accessibility.
 You can also email DAS at digitalaccessibility@harvard.edu for additional assistance in the vendor selection process.
 Doing so earlier in your process will yield the best opportunity for success.

 Accessibility Rider